Get the worry-free services and expert support you need to start your business in South Dakota today.

 One of your first considerations for your new company will be choosing its business structure.
 Some of the best-known business entity types are corporation, general partnership, limited liability company (LLC), and sole proprietorship.
 Let’s take a quick look at the advantages and disadvantages of each type.

-Corporations are one business structure option.
+Corporations in South Dakota are one business structure option.
 You must file South Dakota Articles of Incorporation and pay a filing fee to start one.
 Corporations can shield their owners’ (called “shareholders”) personal assets from liability, so if the business gets into trouble, the shareholders’ personal savings accounts are protected.

 However, income for C corporations (the most common type of corporation) is taxed twice — once at the level of the business and again on the personal tax returns of its shareholders.
 This is referred to as “double taxation.”